TheBusyBiscuit/CompanionLauncher/README.md

 Or sort them for their disk size, price, name or features as well.
 ![Search](https://raw.githubusercontent.com/TheBusyBiscuit/CompanionLauncher/master/images/Search.png)

+# Requirements

+To use this Application, you should be using the Steam Client for your Operating System.
+To compile the source code of this Application, [Gson by Google](https://github.com/google/gson) is required.

 # Disclaimer

 I am not affiliated with Steam or Valve in any way.